1. Key messages

 Source: Own calculations based on the death certificates database, Statbel [6]

-Between 2010 and 2020, suicide rates among men decreased by 15% in the Flemish Region and by 26% in the Walloon Region.
-Among women, the suicide rates are, during the whole period, at a much lower level than among men in all regions and showed a similar decrease.
+Between 2011 and 2021, suicide rates among men decreased by 27% in the Flemish Region and by 22% in the Walloon Region.
+For women, suicide rates are, over the whole period, at a much lower level than for men in all regions.
+Between 2011 and 2021, rates decreased by 22% in the Flemish Region and by 32% in the Walloon Region.

 When pooling suicide with the deaths from events of undetermined intent, the rates are decreasing slower or even increasing in the Flemish Region.

-Between 2019 and 2020, age-adjusted mortality rates decreased in the Walloon Region but increased in the Brussels Capital and Flemish Region.
+Between 2020 and 2021, age-adjusted mortality rates decreased in the Brussels-Capital Region, stagnated in the Walloon Region, and decreased among men and stagnated among women in the Flemish Region.

 Note: In the past, suicide rates in Brussels were underestimated for some years due to the delay of the justice department in transmitting files.